Passiolife/Passio-Remodel-AI-iOS-SDK-Distribution/README.md

 ***

 ## Add the PassioRemodelAISDK swift package to your project
+### Please make sure that you are running MacOS Ventra or higher with the Xcode 14.3 or higher.

 1. Open your Xcode project.
 2. Go to File > Swift Packages > Add Package Dependency.